 GnuCash: Designed for individuals and small businesses, GnuCash is simple and supported by a massive user community, so financial advice is never too far away.

 Apache OpenOffice: For businesses that do all their accounting with a spreadsheet, Apache OpenOffice does the job.
-Simple and straightforward, its library of templates lets you tweak and amend to fit your business down to a tee.
+Simple and straightforward, its library of templates lets you tweak and amend however you like, fitting your business down to a tee.

 PayPal: If you’re familiar with PayPal, then it’s worth considering using it for your business.
-It’s handy for your clients as they don’t need a PayPal account to pay you, and it’s easy to integrate with a number of shopping cart systems.
+It’s handy for your clients as they don’t need a PayPal account to pay you, and it’s easy to integrate with a number of shopping cart systems too.

 Have you enjoyed this article?
 Don’t forget to check out the rest of the Gazprom Energy blog for more of the latest articles and features.
 Alternatively, to find out about our range of business energy services, visit the homepage or call us today on 0161 837 3395.